Control strategies for magnetized plasma: a polar coordinates framework: Introduction

 In recent years, considerable attention has been devoted to developing advanced numerical techniques for simulating plasma physics phenomena \cite{cheng1976integration,filbet2003numerical,filbet2018numerical,ghizzo1993eulerian, dimarco2015numerical}.
 Of particular interest are magnetized plasmas, which are central to nuclear fusion.
 Confinement devices such as Tokamaks and Stellarators \cite{fasoli2016computational, garabedian2003computational, grandgirard2013gyrokinetic, spitzer1958stellarator, imbert2024introduction} employ sophisticated magnetic field configurations to confine high-temperature plasmas, aiming to achieve the conditions necessary for sustained fusion reactions.
 Understanding and controlling plasma behavior in these devices is challenging due to the complex interplay of charged particles, self-consistent electromagnetic fields, and externally applied magnetic fields.

 In this work, we study the time evolution of plasma density using a Vlasov–Poisson system, which models the dynamics of charged particles under the combined influence of a self-consistent electric field and an externally applied magnetic field.
-In particular, we focus on the behavior of negatively charged particles, namely electrons, while assuming the ions to form a stationary neutralizing background.
-Under these assumptions, the governing equations take the form
+In particular, we focus on the behavior of negatively charged particles, namely electrons, while assuming the ions to form a stationary neutral background.
+Under these assumptions, the equations that govern the evolution of the electron density $f(t,\xx,\vvel)$ take the form with $(\xx,\vvel) \in \RR^{2d}$ being the position and velocities, and where the electrons density is defined by